Simulation-based marginal likelihood for cluster strong lensing cosmology: Conclusions

 The MACS $z>0.5$ sample has been the subject of a number of studies in the literature \citep[i.e.][]{Horesh11,Men11,Z11a,SZ12} regarding the consistency of their strong lensing properties with \lcdm.
 Since these studies were undertaken, several of the clusters have had revisions to their mass models as a result of the multi-band data and precise HST imaging from the CLASH and Frontier Fields programmes; in some cases the new Einstein radii are significantly lower than previously estimated.

 Our primary goal here is to step away from claims of `tension' or `consistency' with a single cosmological model.
-We have introduced and demonstrated the new Weighted ABC approach to calculating a marginal likelihood for measuring the relationship between strong lensing efficiency and cluster lens mass for the high-z MACS clusters under the \lcdm~model and a choice of cosmological parameters consistent with WMAP-7 results.
+We have introduced a new approach to calculating a marginal likelihood for measuring the relationship between strong lensing efficiency and cluster lens mass, and demonstrated with the high-z MACS clusters under the \lcdm~model and a choice of cosmological parameters consistent with WMAP-7 results.
 Model predictions are based on a finite sample of galaxy clusters simulated with hydrodynamic processes.
 Since our interest lies in typical strong lensing properties of cluster lenses at fixed mass, we consider a scaling relation between the Einstein radius of the lens and its mass.
 We assume a power-law relation (see equation~\ref{MassERfit}), and interpret the parameters of the scaling relations, $\alpha$ and $\beta$, as summary statistics.
 We employ cosmological simulations to determine the probability of observing these parameters under \lcdm.
-Folding this function with the observed fit, we derive the evidence, ${\cal Z}$.
-This forms the first step in a full Bayesian model selection process.
+Folding this function with the observed fit, we derive the marginal likelihood.
+This forms the first step in a Bayesian model selection process.